 Native American students who are Wisconsin residents also may apply for the Wisconsin Native American Student Grant using the Indian Scholarship Application.
 Eligibility is need-based.

-Another source of information about graduate fellowships for American Indian and Alaskan Native students is:
+Another source of information on graduate fellowships for American Indian and Alaskan Native students is:

 American Indian Graduate Center